wellspringcp/wellspring/15-torts-and-coordination/15-01-non-compensable-harms.md

-# Wellspring: Non-compensable Harmful Activity (`Non-CHA`)
+# Wellspring: Non-Ameliorable Harmful Activity (`NAHA`)

 ## Purpose

-This file outlines a mechanism for preventing the advent of irreversible damage to the environment and non-compensable harms to individuals and property, by denying the green light to pursuers of such activities until they prove that they have done any of the following:
+This file outlines a mechanism for preventing the advent of irreversible damage to the environment and non-compensable harms to individuals and property, by supplying a cause of action ("Attempted Non-Ameliorable Harmful Activity", hereafter, "attempted `NAHA`") through the courts which can produce an unjunction against the defendent to halt the Non-Ameliorable Harmful Activity (hereafter, "`NAHA`") until such time that they can prove that they have the means to pursue those activities without incurring harms against 3rd parties that they cannot ameliorate.

+## Cause of action: Attempted `NAHA`:

+### Liability

+Any individual having **facts of evidence** proving currently ongoing activities being undertaken by a conagent which fulfill the following criteria:

+- The activity concerns itself with entities, substances and/or processes whose properties are factually capable of causing harm to a 3rd party.
+- The conagent is undertaking these activities in such a manner as to cause those entities, substances and/or processes to exhibit their capability to cause harm to a 3rd party.

+...shall have recourse through the courts to plead "Attempted `NAHA`" against said conagent.

+### Defense

+> [Note]: I don't like this wording -- find out the correct legal wording for specifying a defense against a particular form of action.

+The conagent's defense shall have a good defense if it can prove, concerning the harms which can be caused to 3rd parties by those entities, processes and/or substances, being utilized in the manner that they are being used, that:

+- That it has a method of containing the 3rd party harms such that no harm can come to 3rd parties without their knowing volition, and that it is carrying out said activities under the auspices of that method.
+- That it has informed said 3rd parties of the harm and they have consented to be exposed to the harm (volenti non fit injuria).
+- The conagent is undertaking said activities while maintaining at the ready, a provable method of fully reversing 3rd party harms.  is prima-facie **evidence**

+##
+> [Apologia]: The entities involved must be being used in such a manner as to cause their nature to yield harm to a 3rd party,

 - Design, deploy and demonstrate a method of containing the damage so that it never affects 3rd parties (i.e., prevent the externality from occuring).
 - Design, demonstrate and keep on standby, a method of fully reversing any damage caused to 3rd parties and hold a lease on capitals which can be used to compensate affected 3rd parties for other claimed damages (time, inconvenience, reputation, missed opportunity, etc.) (i.e., fully rollback the effects of the externality).